devkral/graphene-protector/README.md

 result = schema.execute(query_string, check_limits=False)
 ```

+This includes all decorations and makes graphene_protector a noop.

+Usefull for debugging or working around errors

 # Path ignoring

 This is a feature for ignoring some path parts in calculation but still traversing them.